Code-Institute-Submissions/milestone2-data_dashboard/README.md

 I tested my website locally using Chrome DevTools.
 This tested the responsiveness of the charts.
 These appeared to be working fine.
 Once I had deployed my site to Github, I tested this using the Google Chrome add on 'Responsive Web Design Tester'.
 Whilst testing here I noticed that the charts were not being displayed properly if viewed in portrait mode on a mobile device.
 I added an overflow scroll function using media queries so that the user is able to scroll to see the data on these charts.
 I also added an alert that states it is advisable to view the website in landscape mode when on a mobile.

 I tested on various screen sizes using this tool.
 I also tested on my personal mobiles.
 Huawei Pro P20 and iPhone 4s.
 These displayed as expected in landscape mode.
-When viewed in portrait mode on the iPhone 4s, the scroll funtion worked as expected.
+When viewed in portrait mode on the iPhone 4s, the scroll function worked as expected.
 This was not necessary on the Huawei Pro P20 due to size of the screen.

 ###  Browsers
 I tested the website on the following browsers:  Safari, Google Chrome, and Firefox.
 These all worked as expected.